MicrosoftDocs/defender-docs/exposure-management/prerequisites.md

 <!--To assign Microsoft Entra ID roles, see [Assign Microsoft Entra roles to users](/entra/identity/role-based-access-control/manage-roles-portal).
 For more information about required permissions, see Role groups.-->
 <!-- Is this correct?-->
 <!-- -- get url>
-Users might be assigned one of the following global roles in Microsoft Entra ID to access the full experience<!--is this the right word to use?-->:
+Users might be assigned one of the following global roles in Microsoft Entra ID to access the full experience<!--is this the right word to use?-->

 For full access users need one of the following Microsoft Entra ID roles: